Portland Bureau of Transportation: Parking Enforcement Division

+A 2002 study in Seattle reported Portland had a total of 30 parking enforcement officers which amounted to one for every 237 parking spaces.
+The average of six cities in the study had one officer for every 93 spaces.

 2014 abandoned auto scrapping scandal

 A PBOT Parking Enforcement Division parking enforcement officer Barbara Lorraine Peterson, a special police officer was convicted of official misconduct in May 2014 for her role in tipping off and accepting kickback for each vehicle tagged as abandoned to illegal tow truck operators whom in turn took them to a crushing yard.
 This followed an investigation into auto theft.
 It was found that more than three dozen vehicle owners were victims of illegal scrapping operation in which Peterson had a role.
 Under standard procedures, vehicles identified as abandoned are tagged, and the owners are given 72 hours to take care of it.
 Instead, a PBOT parking enforcement officer was tipping off rogue tow truck drivers soon after they were tagged and they took them to a crushing yard before 72 hours had elapsed.
 The officer in question received a kickback from the tow truck operators for each vehicle she tipped off.